atourbah01/parallelproject/README.md

 Kernel Filtering & Image Covolution
 # Parallelizing Convolutions

 This project aims to apply the Emboss kernel on images in both serial and parallel.
-Parallel versions use MPI, OpenMP and CUDA C.
+Parallel versions use MPI, OpenMP and CUDA C baisc version and the tiling version.

 **This code is for an assignment and is not production grade.**